apache/zeppelin/docs/usage/display_system/basic.md

 ---
 layout: page
 title: "Basic Display System in Apache Zeppelin"
 description: "There are several display systems available in Apache Zeppelin.
-By default, Zeppelin prints interpreter responce as a plain text using %text display system.
+By default, Zeppelin prints interpreter response as a plain text using %text display system.
 However, display systems for showing HTML, tables, markdown or even graph visualizations are also available."
 group: usage/display_system
 ---
 <!--